 MUTC 100 Technology for Musicians is an introduction to notational tools, sound reinforcement, recording, sequencing, video capture/editing, and music-specific web design and social media.

-2) A sequence of Music Theory courses, each with corresponding ear-training laboratories.
+3) A sequence of of Music Theory courses

-Together these courses lead the student to mastery of theoretical concepts, linked directly to strengthening aural perception and sight-singing.
+Together these aural skills and theory courses lead the student to mastery of theoretical concepts, linked directly to strengthening aural perception and sight-singing.

 The music history curriculum at UMW is designed for students to explore the significance of the context in which different musics originated: